samus-io/tablab-steps/steps/eawGbgieNmNXTfzydp85TQaM5YCqSnMrVyc/en/README.md

 ### Overview

-* Add a brief introduction explaining the purpose of the SECURITY.md file and its importance in promoting responsible security practices within the project.
+* Add a brief introduction explaining the purpose of the `SECURITY.md` file and its importance in promoting responsible security practices within the project.

 ### Disclosure Policy

 * Add clear instructions on how individuals should report security vulnerabilities, including contact information (e.g., email address) for responsible disclosure.
-* Here you should clearly outline what types of security issues are within the scope of the disclosure policy.
+* Here, clearly outline what types of security issues are within the scope of the disclosure policy.
-* You need to provide instructions for how individuals should report security vulnerabilities.
+* Instructions are required to be provided for how individuals should report security vulnerabilities.
 Designate a contact point for responsible disclosure.
 Encourage reporters to refrain from publicly disclosing vulnerabilities until they have been adequately addressed.
 * This encourages collaboration in managing vulnerabilities.

 ### Security Update Policy

 * Add details on how the project plans to disseminate information about newly identified security vulnerabilities, including notification channels and steps for users to address issues promptly.
-* Here you should define how the project will inform users about new security vulnerabilities.
+* Define how the project will inform users about new security vulnerabilities.
 * Also, specify notification channels and steps for users to address issues promptly.

 ### Security-related configuration

 * Add guidance on configuring security settings for project deployments, including recommended best practices and considerations for enhancing deployment security.
-* You should provide guidance on configuring security settings for project deployments.
+* Provide guidance on configuring security settings for project deployments.
 * And, help users make informed choices to enhance deployment security.

 ### Known Gaps and Future Enhancements

 * Add transparent communication about existing security gaps that are recognized but not yet addressed, as well as insights into future security enhancements under consideration.
-* You need to transparently communicate existing security gaps yet to be addressed.
+* Existing security gaps, yet to be addressed, needs to be transparently communicated.
 * Also, Share plans for future security improvements and encourage collaboration from contributors to enhance projects.